vhaudiquet/ubuntu-project-docs/docs/reference/governance/ethos/mission.md

 1. Software must be free to redistribute.
 1. The program must include source code.
-1. The licence must allow people to experiment with and redistribute modifications.
+1. The license must allow people to experiment with and redistribute modifications.
 1. Users have a right to know who is responsible for the software they are using.
 1. There should be no discrimination against any person or group.
-1. The licence must not restrict anyone from making use of the program in a specific field.
+1. The license must not restrict anyone from making use of the program in a specific field.
-1. No-one should need to acquire an additional licence to use or redistribute the program.
+1. No-one should need to acquire an additional license to use or redistribute the program.
-1. The licence must not be specific to a product.
+1. The license must not be specific to a product.
-1. The licence must not restrict other software.
+1. The license must not restrict other software.
-1. The licence must be technology-neutral.
+1. The license must be technology-neutral.

 [Take a look at the Open Source Initiative’s definition of open-source software for a more detailed explanation](https://opensource.org/osd).